Skip to main content

 room of the the last supper jerusalem

-The Room of Last Supper Jerusalem(Coenaculum or Cenaculum) is the hall in which, according to the faith of most Christian churches, The Last Supper of Christ was held.
+The Room of Last Supper Jerusalem(Coenaculum or Cenacle) is the hall in which, according to the faith of most Christian churches, The Last Supper of Christ was held.
 It is called in Latin by the name of Canaculum, which means "dining room".
 In English, it is also sometimes called "the upper room".

 The room of the Last Supper is located on Mount Zion outside the walls of the old city of Jerusalem on the second floor above King David's tomb, an ordinary room with mixed construction types from the 12th century,15th, and 19th centuries.